CalebMohamed/calebnm-portfolio/content/about.md

     type = "base"
 +++
 Hi, I'm Caleb Mohamed, a 19 year old from the South of England.
 I'm currently studying Computer Science at the University of Oxford.
-I love Jesus, music, maths, and poetry (well, maybe just writing them).
+I love Jesus, music, maths, and poetry (more so writing it currently).

 I was born in Brighton, then swiftly escaped to the sleepy countryside 30 minutes North, until returning for A Levels and church.
 Since then, I've been off adventuring beneath picturesque spires and looming gargoyles until the present!